Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 date: 2019-07-17 23:59:00
 ---

 Hello!
-My name is Romtam, and I got admitted to ISE at Chulalongkorn University in the Early Admission Round, placing in the top 25 students.
+My name is Romtam, and I got admitted to ISE at Chulalongkorn University in the Early Admission Round, placing in the top 25.
 In this blog post, I aim to share my experience with the admission process along with some tips here and there.

 ## An overview of ISE
 ISE stands for **I**nternational **S**chool of **E**ngineering, and is basically the English program of the Engineering faculty at Chulalongkorn University.
 As of writing, there are 5 majors to choose from.
 Contrary to the regular (Thai) program, students choose their preferred major during the admission process, rather than choosing after the first year.
 In alphabetical order, the majors are: